Scale invariance vs conformal invariance: Holography

 Since we do not know the general mechanism for the violation of the null energy condition, we focus on the universal violation from the Weyl anomaly, which should appear in any quantum field theories in curved backgrounds.
-For this purpose, we study the $\mathrm{AdS}_4$ case, whose field theory dual is a three-dimensional conformal field theory,\footnote{A canonical example of AdS/CFT correspondence in $d=3$ is the so-called ABJM model \cite{Aharony:2008ug}, which is given by a quiver Chern-Simons gauge theory with $\mathcal{N}=6$ supersymmmetry.} based on the discussion in \cite{Nakayama:2012jv}.
-We emphasize that the correction of the equation of motion from anomaly is of order $\mathcal{O}(R^2)$, and it gives the same order effect as the one studied in the last section.
-The effect is clearly distinguishable, however, because the anomaly term cannot be absorbed by the local curvature correction terms discussed in the last section.
-The Weyl anomaly induces the anomalous transformation for the energy-momentum tensor in $d=4$ under the Weyl rescaling $\bar{g}_{\mu\nu} = \Omega^2 g_{\mu\nu}$ \cite{Page:1982fm} (see also \cite{Brown:1977sj}\cite{Cappelli:1988vw}\cite{Herzog:2013ed} for a conformally flat case):
+For this purpose, we study the $\mathrm{AdS}_4$ case, whose field theory dual is a three-dimensional conformal field theory,\footnote{A canonical example of AdS/CFT correspondence in $d=3$ dimension is the so-called ABJM model \cite{Aharony:2008ug}, which is given by a quiver Chern-Simons gauge theory with $\mathcal{N}=6$ supersymmmetry.} based on the discussion in \cite{Nakayama:2012jv}.
+We emphasize that the correction of the equations of motion from anomaly are of order $\mathcal{O}(R^2)$, and it gives the same order effect as the one studied in section \ref{hdc}.
+The effect is clearly distinguishable, however, because the anomaly term cannot be absorbed by the local curvature correction terms discussed in section \ref{hdc}.
+The Weyl anomaly induces the anomalous transformation for the energy-momentum tensor in $d=4$ dimension under the Weyl rescaling $\bar{g}_{\mu\nu} = \Omega^2 g_{\mu\nu}$ \cite{Page:1982fm} (see also \cite{Brown:1977sj}\cite{Cappelli:1988vw}\cite{Herzog:2013ed} for a conformally flat case):

 with